-All customers enrolled in the RTA's Ride Free , Reduced Fare or ADA Paratransit programs before February 15, 2014 should have received a new permit for use with the Ventra system on CTA and Pace.
+All customers enrolled in RTA’s Reduced Fare, Ride Free and ADA Paratransit programs should have received a new permit for use with the Ventra system on CTA and Pace.
 If you have not received your new permit, please call 312-913-3110 immediately.
-For more information about the transition click here.

 If you have a disability that prevents you from using the fixed route Pace bus or CTA bus or train services, you may be eligible for our ADA Paratransit service.
 ADA Paratransit is a shared ride, advanced reservation, origin-to-destination service for persons with disabilities who are unable to use the regular fixed route public transit service because of their disability.